Time Zones in China

 Compare and Schedule Times

-Use the visual time grid and hour-by-hour tables to compare China with any other timezone.
+Use the visual time grid and hour-by-hour tables to compare China time with any other timezone.
 Export meetings with ICS download or send to Google Calendar and Gmail.

 DST Rules and Accuracy